Frequently Asked Questions

 What is your background?

 I was lucky to be born into a very musical family, with close relatives who were opera singers and singing teachers, and with parents who supported and encouraged my love of music.
 Singing, harmonizing and reading music are skills I picked up throughout my childhood.
 I began formal study of piano at age 5, added flute at 12, taught myself guitar in high school and studied opera singing at St. Olaf College.
 I sang often after college, usually folk or blues music, and wrote songs and performed informally.
 In 1992 I formed a folk/funk band, Ballyhoo, but shortly afterward I settled down to serious study of operatic singing.
 At the same time, I began teaching singing to musical friends and acquaintances, and found that I loved it, so I took the plunge and started teaching professionally.
 My studio (group of students) expanded steadily, and I began performing with opera companies and in concert/recital.
-I then became a faculty member at five institutions: The Music Center of the Northwest, Seattle Central Community College, Bellevue Community College, South Seattle Community College and Shoreline Community College.
-I bring experience in the non-opera world and extensive classical training to my teaching.
-For more information about my experience, see my resume.
-To hear me sing live, see my performance schedule.
-To hear a recording, go to my sound clips.
+I bring experience in both the opera and non-opera worlds, extensive classical training, and self-directed study of vocal pedagogy and coaching to my teaching.

 Who is your average student?

 I have basically two types of students: 1) goal-oriented, serious singers with career plans, and 2) motivated amateur singers.
 I truly love teaching, and bring enthusiasm and passion to my teaching.
 Because of this, I have found that I work best with students who are motivated to learn and improve, rather than students who "just want to sing" without expending too much effort.
-My students range from absolute beginners to seasoned performers, from 9 years old to 60 years old.
-Currently, my studio is evenly divided between adults and youngsters.
+My students range from absolute beginners to seasoned performers, from 11 years old to 70 years old.

 What kind of a teacher do you consider yourself?